apache/echarts-doc/en/option/series/funnel.md

 data value.

 ### label(Object)
-the label configuration of single data.
+The label configuration of a single data item.
 #### normal(Object)
 {{use:partial-funnel-label(
     prefix="####",